Search and Rescue FAQ

 How much does it cost?

-It can depend on the exact circumstances of a search but our base price is $350 for up to three batteries of flight time which is around 90 minutes depending on weather conditions (high winds will reduce this time).
+It can depend on the exact circumstances of a search but our base price is $385 for up to three batteries of flight time which is around 90 minutes depending on weather conditions (high winds will reduce this time).
 We do not require payment until after a search is completed.
 The only payment we need in advance is any travel costs involved getting to the search area but we provide full details of this at the time of the enquiry.
 Our fee is payable regardless of duration of the search.
-If extra time is requested after 3 batteries we can provide this on a pro rata rate ($120 per battery).
+If extra time is requested after 3 batteries we can provide this at $120 per extra battery duration.

 What happens once you spot our missing animal?